Chart Color Schemes

 Eastern Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects expected to impact the area.
-Notable ones are Ipswich Hospital Expansion Stage 2, Scenic Views Estate Brassall, Ipswich Better Bus Network, and Cross Street Kerb and Channel Rehabilitation.
-The following list details those most relevant:.
+The performance of a region is significantly influenced by changes in local infrastructure.
+AreaSearch has identified seven projects that are expected to impact the area.
+Notable among these are the expansion of Ipswich Hospital's second stage, the Scenic Views Estate development in Brassall, improvements to the Ipswich Better Bus Network, and rehabilitation work on Cross Street's kerb and channel.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.